Theresa May triggers Article 50 of the Treaty on European Union

 The British military government dissolved the former Prussian provinces and founded the States of North Rhine-Westphalia, Hanover (later Lower Saxony) and Schleswig-Holstein. (mehr …)

-Timeline: Start by click on (2x Click on mobile devices) the points in time.
+Click on the points in time.